- 15B Dwinelle Hall

 Dance background includes tap, jazz, ballet, modern (Cunningham, Horton, and Dunham), ballroom and Latin dance, historical dance, cultural/ethnic dances, ritual dance, musical theater, contact improvisation, improvisation, ice dancing, and creative movement, training and performance experience in London, New York, Milwaukee, St. Louis, Africa, Bali, Central America, Europe, and throughout the Bay Area.
 Studied and taught Dunham Technique since 1979, also known as Primitive Rhythms or African-Haitian Dance.
 Studied with Katherine Dunham at Stanford University and in her Dance School in East St. Louis.

-During the 80’s and 90’s, co-created and ran a transformational change theater company for conferences and workshops, helping national groups and organizations negotiate systemic change and corporate transition through the arts.
+During the 80’s and 90’s, co-created and ran a transformational change theater company, Getting to the Heart, for conferences and workshops, helping national groups and organizations negotiate systemic change and corporate transition through the arts.
 Wrote and created arts curricula for children, youth, and adults for 3 publishing companies.
 Taught creative education and learning design nationally and internationally, offering trainings for both youth and adults.

-Currently, in the mornings, teach dance in Bay Area grade schools as Artist-in-Residence with Learning through Education and the Arts Program (LEAP), dancing with 700+ students each year.
-In the afternoon, advise 300+ college students in the TDPS at UCB.
-He is a faculty lecturer teaching a course on Interactive Theater: Acting for Social Change in the department.
-He has co-directed the Interactive Theater Company on campus for 6 years, and the company has delivered countless programs to departments and colleges as well as UC system-wide trainings and conferences.
-In the evenings, work as House Manager at the Aurora Theatre Company, as well as, Education Director, creating year-round learning experiences for the theater community.
-Other evenings, direct a Youth Dance Theater Company in Kensington, California, engaging young people in the artistic/spiritual/social justice questions of their age (Age).
-To round it out, freelance with films, theater companies, choral groups, and dance theater companies, contributing as choreographer, director, writer, or performer, as well as doing trainings and writing in the areas of arts, education, and activism.
+Teach dance in Bay Area grade schools as Artist-in-Residence with Learning through Education and the Arts Program (LEAP), dancing with 800+ students each year.
+In the afternoon, advise 300+ university students in the TDPS at UCB.
+Faculty lecturer teaching Interactive Theater: Acting for Social Change in the department since 2008.
+Artistic Director for Berkeley Interactive Theater Company for 11 years.
+The company has delivered countless programs and trainings to departments, colleges, faculties, and staffs as well as UC system-wide trainings and conferences, addressing the complex arenas of race, class, sexuality, ability, gender, status, and religion (USCF, UCSC, UCD, Stanford, Pomona Colleges, Santa Monica College, Haas School of Business, College of Environmental Design, Graduate Student Instructors, Department of Nutrition and Toxicology, Joint Medical Program UCSF/UCB, Samuel Merritt University, and other venues).
+Work as House Manager at the Aurora Theatre Company, as well as, Education Team Member, creating learning experiences for the theater community throughout the year.
+Freelance with films, theater companies, choral groups, and dance theater companies, contributing as choreographer, director, writer, or performer, as well as doing trainings and writing in the areas of arts, education, and activism.